EduCodeBe/sec2016/_posts/2016-01-01-debriefing.md

 **Some facts about talks:**

 * Call for paper: 31 proposals, 20 talks accepted.
-Among 31, we directly contacted (aka curation) 6 speakers ,
+Among 31, we directly contacted (aka curation) 6 speakers;
-* 1 keynote ,
+* 1 keynote;
-* a lately organized rump session ,
+* a last minute rump session;
-* All curated talks were very appreciated by attendees .
+* All curated talks were very appreciated by attendees.

 **Desired improvements (number of people mentionning the point):**

-* a program comitee with review of proposals (2) ,
+* a program committee to review the proposals (2);
-* having more 20min talks in order to give rythm and concentrate on key points (1) ,
+* more 20-min talks to get more rythm and concentrate on key points (1);
-* speakers briefing about communication (1) .
+* briefing the speakers about communication (1).

 **Our feelings:**

-* We are happy to see that the talks issued from the mix between open Call For Paper and curation are well received by attendees.
+* We are happy to see that talks issued from a mix of classical Call For Paper and curation are well received by attendees.
-* We note the point about having some talks shrinked to 20min in order to focus on key points of the talk.
+* We took note of the point of having some talks shrinked to 20 mins to maintain rythm and focus on key points.
-* For the program comitee, we are not sure to have reached the size for having such a process.
+* About a program committee, we are not sure to have reached a proper size for having such a heavy process.
-* For the communication advices and presentation : we have not been consistent on providing guidance and assistance on this point to the speakers this year, we have to improve !
+* For the communication and presentation advices: indeed we have not been consistent on providing guidance and assistance on this point equally to all the speakers this year, we have to improve!

-**Thank to all the people who complete the survey and to this page readers !**
+**Thank to all the people who completed the survey and to you who read all this page !**